 If so, you may be wondering if RBC Life Insurance is a good option.
-In this post, we'll take a look at what RBC offers and compare it to some of the other options out there.
-Researching various life insurance companies is essential prior to making a final decision on a policy.
+In this post, we'll take a look at what RBC Life Insurance offers and compare it to some of the other options out there.
+Researching various life insurance companies is essential prior to making a final choice on a policy.

-By the end, you should have a good idea of whether or not RBC is right for you.
+By the end, you should have a good idea of whether or not RBC Life Insurance is right for you.

 Who is RBC Insurance?

-Created in 1960, RBC Insurance is the brand name for all insurance operating entities of the Royal Bank of Canada — which is one of Canada’s most trusted insurance providers.
+Created in 1960, RBC Insurance is the brand name for all insurance operating entities of the Royal Bank of Canada — which is one of the most trusted insurance providers in Canada.

-RBC Insurance is the single largest bank-owned insurance provider in Canada, with roughly 2,500 employees and more than four million customers worldwide.
+RBC Insurance is the single largest bank-owned insurance provider in the country of Canada, with roughly 2,500 employees and more than four million customers worldwide.
 RBC is headquartered in Toronto, Ontario.
 The business of RBC is in providing banking and financial services to its customers which include individuals, businesses, and governments.

 Headquartered at Downtown, Toronto, ON

-For most people, price is the most important factor when buying insurance.
+For most people, price is the most important factor when buying life insurance.
 While that is understandable, it is not the only thing that matters.
 For example, an insurer’s financial strength is no less important.
-This metric demonstrates the insurers ability to pay its policies and contracts.
+This metric demonstrates the insurers ability to pay all its policies and contracts.
 A good rating here is essential.
-Otherwise, your loved ones may find that the insurance company no longer exists when they go to file claims.
+Otherwise, you may find that the insurance company no longer exists when they go to file claims.

 RBC Life Insurance Reviews

-Many people look at online reviews — like those on Google Reviews and Insureye — to get an insight into an insurer’s customer service.
+Many people look at online reviews — like those on and Insureye— to get an insight into an insurer’s customer service.

 But here is the thing: These platforms may not always be able to paint the whole picture.